Skip to main content

 Rootle Roadster Tour

-Supporting Partners: NC Department of Health and Human Services Division of Child Development and Early Education, NC Department of Public Instruction, The William R. Kenan, Jr. Charitable Trust
+Thank you to our partners: Alice and Britt Preyer, ECU Health Maynard Children’s Hospital, F.M.
+Kirby Foundation, NC Department of Health and Human Services, Division of Child Development and Early Education and the William R. Kenan, Jr. Charitable Trust

 INSPIRE